deso-protocol/dips/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please propose new CIPs by [creating a new Discussion](https://github.com/bitclout/cips/discussions).
+Please propose new DIPs by [creating a new Discussion](https://github.com/deso-protocol/dips/discussions).